 So for safe and useful ways to recycle them, drop them off at local dry cleaners and they will by reuse them again.
 While you’re there ask them to consider cutting down on their hangers.
 Our local dry cleaner now only folds items like sweaters, shirts, and blouses rather than put them on hangers, and packages them in paper bags that are easier to recycle.

 You can give your metal hangers to any charity shop or second hand store.
 They use them for hanging clothes on their sale racks.
 You can also offer them up on Freecycle or similar web sites.
 Someone will want them and this will keep them out of the landfill.

 Reusing your metal clothes hangers is a great option.
-If you have been following this blog, you'll have seen the peanut bird feeder wreath that I made for my backyard and also the autumn maple leaf wreath.
+If you have been following this blog, you'll have seen my Thanksgiving maple leaf wreath.
 But there are loads of other, more creative, ways to repurpose these metal hangers at home.
 You can use them in the garden, in the house and in your arts and crafts projects.
 Just use your imagination!